As screen technology is developing, monitors with higher refresh rates are becoming more and more common.

 Or, you can also change the settings to auto-update and wait for the latest updates to finish installing before you change the refresh rates.

 You must be aware of the refresh rate of your monitor.
-Refresh rates might need to be changed depending upon the programs you use on your device.
+Refresh rates might need to be changed depending on the programs you use on your device.

 It is relatively easy to check.
 This article is a step-by-step guide to checking the monitor’s refresh rate.

 If you need to change the refresh rate of your monitor, this article states how you can do that and the essential things to keep in mind before and while doing so.

 You can also check the website of your monitor’s manufacturer to find out the refresh rates it supports.